 Just as we do in-person, halfway through FSCI we pull everyone out of their courses into a curriculum-driven series of plenary events, centered around a theme.

 This year’s theme: The Past, Present and Future of FAIR Data.

-We’ll have speakers and panelists throughout the day, from time zones around the world, to form a dynamic global panel session featuring leading experts on FAIR Data, its limitations and challenges, and the future.Confirmed speakers include Natasha Simons (ARDC), representatives of the CARE Principles for Indigenous Data Governance, and Mark Parsons (Rennslauer Polytechnic), with more to be confirmed.
-Starting mid-afternoon at UTC+10 we will have a rolling schedule of panels, online statements and discussion on the past, present and future of the FAIR principles, and of the principled and respectful use of data in general.
-More details on this innovative day coming soon.
+We’ll have speakers and panelists throughout the day, from time zones around the world, to form a dynamic global panel session featuring leading experts on FAIR Data, with insights on its founding, its current limitations and challenges, and what happens next.
+We will have a rolling 24-hour schedule of panels, online statements and discussion on the past, present and future of the FAIR principles, and of the principled and respectful use of data in general.

 Thursday August 13th

-A 2 hour closing session, presented live over Zoom, will be repeated twice on this day to allow participants from all time zones a chance to join in.
+In our two non-repeating closing sessions, each presented live over Zoom, we will be presenting reflection and inspriation from this year's courses.
 In those sessions and in other asynchronous ways, we’ll pull together threads from the courses, the plenaries, and the community events, and begin to sum up what we’ve learned from each other and to lay out pathways to stay connected beyond FSCI.